SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 ```
 For further information about supported commandline options please refer to the [official documentation](https://docs.docker.com/engine/reference/commandline/run/)

-### Stop the docker container
+### Stop the Docker container

-The application container can be stopped with the following command:
+The module container can be stopped by the following command:
 ```bash
 docker container stop edgeConnector
 ```
 Please refer to [official documentation](https://docs.docker.com/engine/reference/commandline/container_stop/) for more details.

-### Start the docker container
+### Start the Docker container
-If the application container was stopped and not removed, it can be started again from its last state.
+If the module container was stopped and not removed, it can be started again from its last state.
 ```bash
 docker container start edgeConnector
 ```
 Please refer to [official documentation](https://docs.docker.com/engine/reference/commandline/container_start/) for more details.

-### Remove the docker container
+### Remove the Docker container

-The application container can be removed at any time.
+The module container can be removed at any time.
 After removing the container its last state is lost.
 ```bash
 docker container rm -f edgeConnector
 ```